 In 2020, entries for the Rakiura Challenge were delayed due to the Covid-19 global pandemic.
 However once opened, the race sold out within the week.
 The race was expected to go ahead as per the inaugural event, however a second wave of Covid-19 placed the Country back into various lock downs meaning the race had to be cancelled three weeks out from race day.

-Following the successful race in 2019 and the disappointing outcome for 2020, the event team are so excited to bring you the Rakiura Challenge 2021!
+Following the successful race in 2019 and the disappointing outcome for 2020 and 2021 the event team was excited to bring you the Rakiura Challenge 2022!

 Following the success of 2022 organisers are looking forward to hosting you on Stewart Island/Rakiura in October 2023.